 Traditions of dance in the early Renaissance, like the traffic of trade, were interwoven across Europe, each distinct area influenced by others at different times.
 For specific detail, we are reliant upon written records and therefore on accounts left by the educated classes.
-Performances mounted for court entertainment in fifteenth-century Italy regularly included dancing and eye witness accounts from the French, English and Scottish courts show that dancing was common there too.
+Performances mounted for court entertainment in fifteenth-century Italy regularly included dancing and eye witness accounts from the French, English, Scottish and Spanish courts show that dancing was common there too.
 Luckily, even with the passage of so much time, we can boast of the heritage of a rich and varied repertoire.
 In the sources we have, men and women dance much the same steps and start a step with the left foot, something that feels rather odd to dancers today.

 The basse dance is thus the best-documented dance style of the fifteenth century (Italian bassadanze; Spanish baixa).
 It is a measured and stately dance for the nobility and gentry, intended to display their undoubted magnificence.
 For the most part, they danced as couples, one or more at a time, but in northern Italy more ambitious configurations were devised for varied numbers of dancers – who parted, came together, circled and executed other movements to make patterns.

 Music in the fifteenth century was freely exchanged and adapted, with the same tunes being used for secular songs, dances and even for masses.
 Several song melodies were re-used as basse dance tunes and at least one basse dance tune was used as the basis for a mass.
 There are remarkably few CDs of basse dances played as they might have been played in the 15th century.
 While plenty of recordings are based on the most popular basse danse tenor (La Spagna) these do not give a realistic idea of how the tenors were used as accompaniment to the basse dance itself.
 However, Les Haulz et les Bas has recorded some excellent CDs (in particular Gothic Winds which features several Burgundian/French basse danses played by the alta capella wind band).